yungnickyoung/Java-Cheatsheet/README.md

 A synchronized block can specify an object to use as a lock.
 This object is referred to as a "monitor" object.

+See [this post](http://tutorials.jenkov.com/java-concurrency/synchronized.html) or the [accompanying video](https://youtu.be/eKWjfZ-TUdo) for more information.

 ### `transient` Keyword
 An instance variable marked as `transient` tells the JVM to skip that variable when serializing the object containing it